jmhuss/predi_comb/README.md

 This repository holds a number of R functions to evaluate the best combination of predictors for Linear Discriminant Analysis (LDA) and Random Forest.
 Since the latter has a random component, additional functions repeat the process n times, summarize the  occurring ‘best performances’ and average the respective results.

-The Random Forest-related functions apply the randomForest package (Liaw and Wiener, 2002), which is an R interface to the Fortran programs by Breiman and Cutler (available at https://www.stat.berkeley.edu/users/breiman/RandomForests/).
+The Random Forest-related functions apply the randomForest package (Liaw and Wiener, 2002), which is an R interface to the [Fortran programs by Breiman and Cutler](https://www.stat.berkeley.edu/users/breiman/RandomForests/).
-The LDA-related function applies the lda()-function from the MASS package (Venables and Ripley, 2002).
+The LDA-related function applies the `lda()`-function from the MASS package (Venables and Ripley, 2002).

 Each function provides a basic description as well as a detail explanation of input variables and output at the top of the respective code.
 The basic descriptions are also listed below: